janberges/elphmod/README.md

 ## Documentation

 The documentation can be found at <https://janberges.github.io/elphmod>.
-It has been automatically generated from the NumPy-style docstrings in the source code using Sphinx:

-    cd doc
-    make html

-Please also have a look at the examples.
+Please also have a look at the [examples](examples).

 ## Licence